Space-Time Adaptive Beamforming for Satellite Communications: Harnessing Doppler as New Signaling Dimensions: Asymptotic Analysis of Satellite MU-MIMO

 In Theorem~\ref{thm:ERsum_STAB}, the parameter $\delta = p + r - 1$ quantifies the excess user load beyond what purely spatial ZF can handle.
 When $q \ge \delta$, the temporal expansion provided by STAB grows faster than this excess, and the sum rate recovers to a non-vanishing scaling.
 Conversely, when $q < \delta$, the Doppler dimension is insufficient to compensate for spatial crowding, and the sum rate still collapses.

 Note also that $q \le p$ must hold in practice, since the pre-log penalty $1/L$ from symbol repetition eventually dominates if $L$ grows too aggressively.
 This highlights the separability-efficiency tradeoff inherent in STAB.
-Increasing $L$ improves channel conditioning but reduces the effective transmission rate, and the optimal operating point balances these two competing effects.
+Since $L=M^{q}$, the tradeoff is governed by the exponent $q$, and the design question reduces to how large $q$ must be to restore the channel conditioning without incurring an unnecessary rate loss. { However, this question cannot be settled by the upper bounds obtained so far.
+Because $R_\Sigma\ge0$, they identify the regimes in which the sum rate collapses, but they do not certify that any choice of $q$ attains the corresponding scaling.
+The following corollary establishes achievability. \begin{corollary}[Achievability in the ULA] Let $p>1-r$ and set $q=\delta+\varepsilon$ for any $\varepsilon\in(0,1-r)$.
+Then,